Skip to main content

 Protect your computer from the unexpected

-With the Asurion Home+® protection plan, you can keep your computer—plus all of your other favorite home tech—running at their best for less than $1 per day.
+With the Asurion Home+® protection plan, you can keep your computer—plus all of your other favorite home tech—running at their best.
 You'll not only get reliable protection, but also 24/7 access to tech experts who can answer questions about everything from setting up your wireless mouse to troubleshooting your hard drive.
-To learn more about complete computer coverage, visit asurion.com/homeplus/.
+Learn more about an Asurion Home+ desktop computer warranty and how you can get peace-of-mind electronics protection.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.